2

 practitioner and as a teacher) and structural integration.

 I can't determine which is cause and which effect, but my attitude towards all my enterprises relates to humanistic psychology.
 Whatever my work, I try to invest it with passion.
 I want to feel as though I am accomplishing something worthwhile, forwarding my personal goals while benefitting others.
-I want my work to be, speaking metaphorically, lovemaking rather than prostitution.
+I want my work to be, speaking metaphorically, lovemaking rather than mechanical behavior.

-In graduate school, which followed completion of part of an electrical apprenticeship, I benefitted from course work in statistics, the analysis and design of experiments, science writing, teaching, and the development of instructional materials, including programmed and computer-aided instruction.
+In graduate school, which followed completion of part of an electrical apprenticeship, I benefitted from coursework in statistics, the analysis and design of experiments, science writing, teaching, and the development of instructional materials, including programmed and computer-aided instruction.
 I have taught in many arenas, before and since; but I do a much better job thanks to the formal training and the teaching assistantship I enjoyed at Lehigh University.

 from graduate school on, I worked off and on as an electrician's helper and, eventually, journeyman, without the benefit of